AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

 add_subdirectory(src)
 ```

-### File 2: /cmake/GetAimRT.cmake
+### File 2 : /cmake/GetAimRT.cmake
 This file is used to fetch AimRT.
-Note that you need to change the `GIT_TAG` version to the one you want to reference:
+Note that you need to change the `GIT_TAG` version to the version you want to reference:

 ```cmake
 include(FetchContent)